UNESCO/UNITWIN NETWORK WEB SEMINAR 2020

 3) Expand UNESCO UNITWIN program with more Universities and rename it as UNESCO/UNITWIN Centre for Life Sciences Education & Research.

 At the end of two days seminar the valedictory session was conducted.
 Prof. M.S.
 Biradar, Vice- Chancellor, BLDE Deemed to be University was the chief Guest of the function.
 UNESCO chair Life Sciences Prof. Ayrapetyan and other UNESCO coordinators were also joined in this function.
 The results of e-poster presentation were declared.
-The Medal of Merit Awardees were:

 Dr Aruna Biradar, India BLDE (Deemed to be University)’s Shri B.M.
 Patil Medical College, Hospital and Research center, Vijayapura, India.
 Her presentation was entitled “Menstrual Morbidities, Menstrual Hygiene, Cultural Practices during Menstruation, and WASH Practices at Schools in Adolescent Girls of North Karnataka, India: A Cross-Sectional Prospective Study”.